 Mr. George E. Sanders, a surveyor with the AND Company and a Church of England Lay Reader, conducted Church of England Services in 1905 or early 1906.
-His granddaughter, Marguerite is a member of our choir today.
+His granddaughter, Marguerite was a Choir Director and member of the choir.

 The first baby was baptised in Grand Falls in July of 1906.
 William Paddick was baptised by Rev. Llewellyn Godden visiting from Exploits.

 The first resident Church of England clergy, Rev. Henry Uphill, incumbent of the Mission of Grand Falls, held his first service on September 8, 1907.
 In 2007, it was learned, thanks to Mr. Corey Sharpe of Grand Falls-Windsor, that on October 23, 1907, Rev. Uphill wrote Synod about the need for churches in Grand Falls, Bishop’s Falls and Norris Arm.